Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)

 Choosing the correct GitLab runner

-to do is add a tag
+to add a tag

 to your gitlab-ci.yml